dgroomes/iceberg-playground/rest-catalog/README.md

      term.
 This should be easy enough because there is a [`public static void main` method to do this in the Iceberg codebase](https://github.com/apache/iceberg/blob/fcea78fc3571063fa172edd96be00b1fab0ba68e/open-api/src/testFixtures/java/org/apache/iceberg/rest/RESTCatalogServer.java#L129).
    * DONE Try the REST catalog Docker container again
-* [ ] Add "overview" description and describe that S3 is in the picture as a way to store the data.
+* [x] DONE (ok enough) Add "overview" description and describe that S3 is in the picture as a way to store the data.
 A common storage point for both the catalog and tenant applications to access the data.
 Remember, the catalog does ACID stuff and writes the `metadata...json` files (90% sure).
 I think the tenant apps actually write the manifest files (80% sure) which confusingly write into the `metadata/` directory.
 The tenant apps of course read and write the `data/`